 Halloween Books for Children: The Witch Who Lives Down the Hall by Donna Guthrie

 I don’t usually recommend books that are out of print and difficult to find—but this book is a Halloween keeper!
 I love “The Widow’s Broom” by Chris Van Allsburg, and this is a close second.
 It’s that good.
 Click on the link to Amazon—it’s available used.
-Buy it quick!
+Buy it quickly!
 Since purchasing this book, I’ve read it dozens of times to my grandkids–they love it!

 This is a delightful tale of a boy and his runaway imagination.